In this article:

 2. Salt and Pepper

-Consider using a salt and pepper paste to diminish the intensity of tooth pain.
+Consider using a salt and pepper home remedy to diminish the intensity of tooth pain.

-Topically apply the paste to the irritated tooth and gums.
+Topically apply the salt and pepper paste to the irritated tooth and gums.
 Let it sit for a few minutes so that the product is absorbed adequately before rinsing it off.

 Repeat this application for a few days until you register noticeable relief.